mpmath/mpmath/docs/matrices.rst

     '2.22044604925031e-16'

 As you can see, the solution is quite accurate.
-The error is caused by the inaccuracy of the internal floating point arithmetic.
+The error is caused by the inaccuracy of the internal floating-point arithmetic.
 Though, it's even smaller than the current machine epsilon, which basically means you can trust the result.